cloudmeasurement/tool/sample_dataset/README.md

 Each of the three files contains a subset of the data set, i.e., 300K pings.

 ## Data format
-The format of each of the three *.csv* files is as folles:
+The format of each of the three *.csv* files is as follows:

 *_tx,rx,year,month,date,hour,min,rtt_*